 Healthcare practice has, to a large extent, moved away from a paternalistic approach to place patients' or surrogates' wishes at the center of healthcare decision-making.
 Choices of treatment options often align with the patient's goals of care and wishes for further treatment.
 However, when there is an ethical dilemma, as illustrated in this case, it is important for an ethicist to assist with the case and give guidance to the healthcare team.
-Legislation in different parts of the world gives different levels of decision-making authority to healthcare workers to refuse or limit treatment physicians can no longer make changes to a patient's code status without the patient's consent or that of the holder of medical power of attorney (Senate Bill 11) (6).
+Legislation in different parts of the world gives different levels of decision-making authority to healthcare workers to refuse or limit treatment

+The jurisdiction of this case has placed a lot of emphasis on patients' and surrogates' choices.
+As of April 1, 2018, Texas physicians can no longer make changes to a patient's code status without the patient's consent or that of the holder of medical power of attorney (Senate Bill 11) (6).
 This legislation has made it difficult for the healthcare team to make the decision to stop futile care - a decision that they feel is necessary for the patient -- without risking criminal prosecution.
 In this case, the healthcare team had to patiently wait for Mr BM to come to terms with his struggle of letting his wife go.
 Consequently, it was important for the ethicist to "build a bridge" with Mr BM and to understand his context.
 As discussed earlier, the ethicist did exactly that and kept checking in daily with Mr BM.
-The focus of these check-ins was to normalise the process of decision-making and to offer emotional support in these times of isolation.
+The focus of these checkins was to normalise the process of decision-making and to offer emotional support in these times of isolation.